 Damn!
 According to most advertisers, you are a freaking mess.

-But fear not, There are myriad solutions tucked into every ad.
+But fear not: there are myriad solutions tucked into every ad.

 Thanks to the Internet, this shift has already started.
-There are brands like Charity Water who actually want to help people.
+There are brands like Charity Water who actually help people.
 There are individuals who want to add value to people’s lives.
 There are organizations who want to commit to contributing first, not focusing on money as the primary driver for their actions.